apache/flink/docs/tutorials/fault_tolerance.md

 `RocksDBStateBackend` is able to do incremental snapshotting, which is a significant benefit for applications with large amounts of slowly changing state.

-Both state backends are able to do asynchronous snapshotting, meaning that they can take a snapshot without impeding the ongoing stream processing.
+All of these state backends are able to do asynchronous snapshotting, meaning that they can take a snapshot without impeding the ongoing stream processing.

 {% top %}